bguiz/blog-bguiz/src/posts/2021-04-04-metrics-tracking-software-teams.md

 ## Quantity vs Quality

+Quantitative metrics are intrinsically numeric; whereas qualitative metrics are more subjective by nature and thus hard to assign a numeric value to.

 ![Quantity vs Quality](/images/posts/metrics-tracking-software-teams--quantitative-qualitative.jpeg)

-Metrics lend themselves well to quantitative items.
-Qualitative items are notoriously hard to measure or track!
-This is because metrics need to be able to definitively reduce items into a numeric value…

-When these items are subjective by nature:
+When  items that need to be measured are subjective by nature:

 - What is the methodology that should be used?
 - How sure can one be that said methodologies are consistent and equitable?

-This complicates the metrics, as not everything can easily be reduced to a number.
+This complicates the metrics, as subjective items cannot  easily be reduced to a number.
 When we try to do this anyway, in some cases, we have to accept that it is hard to be objective.

 > Sidebar: Software is precise and logical, when it is executed.
 This leads to a common misconception that the act of creating software is also precise and logical.
 Consequently, this leads to another **common misconception** that software engineering is easy to quantify or measure.
 While software itself may ultimately have those traits (up for debate), software engineering has many aspects to it that are more art than science.
 Think about programming languages’ linguistics, design patterns, test strategies, et cetera; these are all highly subjective areas, and therefore hard to put a number on.
 Case in point: [negative lines of code metrics](https://www.folklore.org/StoryView.py?story=Negative_2000_Lines_Of_Code.txt).
 This is something that many software engineers go through in their careers, almost as a **right of passage**.